Directional Tutorial¶

 Standalone functions, implementing directional-field algorithms, that take these classes as parameters.

-The structure of these standalone functions follows the general philosophy of libigl: the library is header only, where each header contains a set of functions closely related (for instance, the precomputation and computation of some directional quantity over a mesh).
+The library is header only, where each header contains a set of functions closely related (for instance, the precomputation and computation of some directional quantity over a mesh).
 For the most part, one header contains only one function.
 The atomic data structures are, for the most part, simple matrices in Eigen,

-The header files contain documentation of the parameters to each function and their required composition; in this tutorial we will mostly tie the functionality of Directional to the theoretical concepts of directional fields and the methods to process and visualize them.
+The header files contain documentation of the parameters to each function and their required composition; in this tutorial, we mostly tie the functionality of Directional to the theoretical concepts of directional fields and the methods to process and visualize them.

 Installing the tutorial examples¶